 They are pre-cut, pre-blanched, and ready to just throw onto your dehydrating trays, set at 125F and go!
 Simply store in airtight containers (preferably vacuum sealed), and toss into your favorite stew to bulk it up.

 Take it even a step further to make Vegetable Powder!
 It’s a great all-purpose powder that adds a nutritional boost to anything you cook.

-Green Onions (aka scallions) are just so easy.
+Green Onions (aka scallions) are just so easy to dehydrate.
 Simply wash, chop and dry at 125F.
 It’s as simple as that.
 You can separate the white from the green and use the whites as you would minced onion, the green as you would chives.

 If you can spare a few tears, dehydrated onions are just about one of the most versatile projects that you can create with your dehydrator.
 Imagine, spend 15 minutes chopping a bunch of onions, dehydrating them, and not having to deal with the tears for a very long time!
 Just toss them in your dishes and you’re done!

 I love using the whites of green onions to grind and add to onion powder.
 They have a slightly brighter taste which I enjoy!

 Herbs are truly the easiest thing to dry.
 Simply wash, place on trays and dry at 95°F / 35°C. Most are done within six hours.